October - December, 2014

-In the Tropical Pacific, the presence of a large, extremely warm pool of subsurface water this spring showed at least the potential for an extremely strong El Niño event, perhaps rivaling that of 1997-1998.
-As the spring progressed though, atmospheric patterns did not become more Niño-like.
-So, while the surface waters in the El Niño-Southern Oscillation (ENSO) regions have been warming, that subsurface warm pool has begun to moderate and shrink.
-In the past several weeks, the ENSO regions have been near the El Niño mark, but will need to continue to warm and finally see the atmospheric portion of the oscillation match up for an El Niño event to initiate.
+The Atlantic tropical cyclone season has been relatively quiet with only four named storms so far.
+The Pacific tropical cyclone season has been very active.
+In the Tropical Pacific, the presence of a large, extremely warm pool of subsurface water this spring showed at least the potential for an extremely strong El Niño event which has not come to fruition.
+The surface waters in the El Niño-Southern Oscillation (ENSO) regions have been slowly warming.
+In the past several weeks, the ENSO regions have been near the El Niño mark, but the atmospheric portion of the oscillation has not matched up for an El Niño event to initiate, keeping it in an ENSO neutral condition.

 Long-Range Weather Outlook